-Regarding the effect of a changing baseline, we implement three versions of the model.
-In the first, we specify that $\gamma = 0$ , which is consistent with Condition 2(b) above and some evidence from the literature on economic values of ecosystem services that finds very small values for $\gamma$ (Tomasi et al. 2024).
+Regarding the effect of a changing baseline, we implement four versions of the model.
+In the first two versions, we specify that $\gamma = 0$, which is consistent with Condition 2(b) above and some evidence from the literature on economic values of ecosystem services that finds very small values for γ (see discussion in Tomasi et al. 2024).
 In this case, individual discounting is at the rate of impatience alone (1.25%).
-In the second version, we again specify that $\gamma = 0$ but use a discount rate of 3%.
-In the third version, we specify that $\gamma = 1$ ; in this case, a given percentage change in baseline services induces the same percentage increase in the value of a small change in services.
-Here, the discount rate is the sum of impatience (1.25%) and the percentage rate of change in baseline services in each period.
+In the second version we use a discount rate of 3%.
+In the third and fourth versions, we specify that $\gamma = 1$; i.e., a given percentage change in baseline services induces the same percentage increase in the value of a small change in services.
+Here, the discount rate is the sum of impatience (1.25% in the third version and 3% in the fourth) and the percentage rate of change in baseline services in each period in Table 1.22